tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 eggs.
 To them eggs are almost as precious as babies, because they know that some day, some day very soon, those eggs will become babies.
-There are a few feathered folks, I am sorry to say, who "love" their own eggs, but "like" the eggs of other people--like them just as Jenny Skunk and Unc' Billy Possum do, to eat.
+There are a few feathered folks, I am sorry to say, who "love" their own eggs, but "like" the eggs of other people — like them just as Jenny Skunk and Unc' Billy Possum do, to eat.
 Blacky the Crow is one and his cousin, Sammy Jay, is another.